Calculatorbudy Official Logo

 What is the difference between Confidence Level and Margin of Error?

-Confidence Level (e.g., 95%) is how sure you are that your results are accurate.
-Margin of Error (e.g., 5%) is the range that your results might vary from the true population value.
+Confidence Level is how sure you are that your results are accurate.
+Margin of Error is the range that your results might vary from the true population value.
 They work together to define the reliability of your study.

-What if I don't know my population size?
+What if I do not know my population size?

-If your population is very large (like a city or country) or unknown, you can leave the population field blank.
-The calculator will use the formula for an "infinite population," which is standard practice for most general population surveys.
+If your population is very large or unknown, you can leave the population field blank.
+The calculator will use the formula for an infinite population, which is standard practice for most general population surveys.

 Why is 50% used for the Expected Proportion?

-Using 50% (0.5) is the most conservative estimate.
-It ensures your sample size is large enough to cover the worst-case scenario variance.
-If you have past data suggesting a specific outcome (e.g., 80% yes), you can adjust this to potentially reduce your required sample size.
+Using 50% is a safe estimate.
+It ensures your sample size is large enough to cover the most varied responses.
+If you have past data suggesting a specific outcome, you can adjust this to potentially reduce your required sample size.

-Disclaimer: This calculator is provided for educational purposes only.
+Disclaimer: This calculator is provided for educational purposes.
 The results are based on standard statistical formulas.
-Actual results may vary depending on methodology.
+Actual results may vary depending on your sampling methodology.